-NDT Standards for Bar and Tube Inspection Systems
+NDT Standards for Bar & Tube Inspection Systems and Metals Manufacturers

 PH Tool™ is proud to serve many customers in the field of primary metals manufacturing.
 This includes iron and steel producers, aluminum mills, and other producers of nonferrous metals.
-When metals producers adopted sophisticated, in-line phased array ultrasonic and eddy current technology to inspect their product, they turned to PH Tool to manufacture their complex calibration standards for bar and tube inspection.
+When metals manufacturers adopted sophisticated, in-line phased array ultrasonic and eddy current technology to inspect their product, they turned to PH Tool to manufacture their complex calibration standards for bar and tube inspection.

 In-line inspection systems for bar and tube offer a mechanized solution to metals manufacturers seeking to ensure a high level of material quality in their production methods.
 The machines have high throughput, flexibility in product shape and size, and also minimize dependency on skilled operators once they have been properly set up and calibrated.
 Many types of systems exist for inspection of billet, round or square bars, and hollow products like tubing or pipe.
 These systems often allow for an entire length of product (several feet) to be inspected quickly and often detect both surface and subsurface flaws.
 The primary NDT technologies employed in bar and tube inspection systems are Ultrasonic Testing (UT) and Eddy Current Testing (ET).
 Many systems are equipped with sophisticated phased array UT (PAUT) scanners and eddy current arrays (ECA) to ensure quick and complete scanning of materials.